donovanglover/nix-config/README.md

 This system was built with **reproducability** in mind.
 The entire system resolves around being able to install it from scratch and have the exact same configuration as before.

-Additionally, the design philosophy behind this system is quite different than what you'd expect if you're coming from a traditional click-point system.
+Additionally, the design philosophy behind this system is quite different than what you'd expect if you're coming from a traditional point-click system.
 There is no such thing as "clicking the close button" here, or clicking anything for that matter.

 Once mastered, the interface should not get in the way.
 Everything just works.